SeanMcElroy97/SurveySQAProject/documentation/CodeReviewChecklist.md

 ---

-### Code Review Checklists
+### Code Review Checklist

-For our checklists we should follow these steps
+For our checklist we should follow these steps

 1. Ensure Correct branch

+   - The merge should be into the correct branch
-   - feature branch should be merged with develop not master
+   - feature branch should be merged with develop branch, not master branch

 2. Check Conversation tab

    - There may be important information in the conversation tab.
-   - something the author wrote
+   - Something the author wrote.
-   - or a comment that a fellow reviwer wrote.
+   - A comment that a fellow reviewer wrote.

 3. Check commits tab